AndreD3v/ReqNRollerCoaster/README.md

 ### Finding the Log Files

-The log files are stored in the `logfiles` directory within the project 'bin' directory.
+The log files are stored in the `logfiles` directory within the project `bin` directory.
 Each log file is named with a timestamp to ensure uniqueness.

 ## Parallel Execution